zenith-lang/documentation/source/binary.rst

 They are organized to be optimial for a binary search tree so that the names of symbols can be looked up from an address as quickly as possible.

-The runtime does not directly use this symbol table, but some code will rely on this symbol table being loaded into memory for the lookup of symbols.
+The runtime does not directly use this symbol table (except to find the main method), but some code will rely on this symbol table being loaded into memory for the lookup of symbols.
 One example of this would be to generate stack traces from the addresses contained on the stack.